 A broad presentation of environmental science, integrating technical and social concepts and issues in the Southeast Asian environment.
 The ecological, economic, social, and ethical aspects of current issues are scrutinized from a scientific base.
-Prerequisites: NSC 2100 and 60 credit hours completed

 NSC 3850 SPECIAL TOPICS (1-3 credits)